SolanaVault/liquid-unstaker-client/README.md

 - unstake-lst, perform a liquid unstake of an SPL LST, e.g. jitoSOL, vSOL, bSOL.
 Eseentially send LST amount and and receive naked SOL back.
 Conversion rate is determined by the SPL stake pool
 - deposit SOL, deposit SOL into the pool and receive LP tokens back
 - withdraw SOL, withdraw SOL from the pool by depositing LP tokens and get the deposited SOL back + fees from unstakes since the deposit was made
+- list-lst-mints, list all LST mints that are supported for unstaking (essentially enumerating all supported SPL or SPL derived stake pools and get the mint)
 - unstake-stake (TODO)

 ## Pool ids